 Using this one site, I now have the following to add to the story.

 London, Peter, and Simon faced great challenges if they were to reach freedom.
-The most daunting one being the distance from Fayette to a Free State.
+The most daunting one is the distance from Fayette to a Free State.

 By 1840, the function of the Underground Railroad was active throughout the United States.
 However, these slaves escaped nine years prior to the infamous Harriet Tubman’s participation.

 Yet, the slaves would either need to travel four hundred miles north to Pennsylvania and then on to New England.
-This route would take them through slaves states of most of North Carolina, then Virginia and Maryland before reaching the Pennsylvania border.
+This route would take them through the slave states of most of North Carolina, then Virginia and Maryland, before reaching the Pennsylvania border.

 The other option was to go to southern Ohio.
-This route would like transverse 450 miles northwest and pass through another large section of North Carolina and Virginia and possibly Kentucky.
+This route would traverse 450 miles northwest and pass through another large section of North Carolina, Virginia, and possibly Kentucky.

 The chances for successfully reaching freedom were difficult since they were deeply in slave territory.

 A physically fit person could walk 15-20 miles per day.
-London is 32 and thick set, Peter is large and stout, and we don’t know his age.
-Simon is 24 and small.
+London is 32 and thick-set, Peter is large and stout, and we don’t know his age, and Simon is 24 and small.
 In good conditions, they could likely travel 400 - 450 miles in 25 - 30 days.

 Another worry that faced Peter, Simon, and London included avoiding capture and jail, or worse.

-If they didn’t reveal their true names or owner’s names, a jailer would put a notice in the newspapers revealing who they had captured.
+If they didn’t reveal their actual names or owner’s names, a jailer would put a notice in the newspapers revealing who they had captured.
 If the original owner did not claim these men, the men would then be sold.
-However, the jailer would inform further owners of their escapee status which might result in a worse living situation than the ones they left.
+However, the jailer would inform further owners of their escapee status, which might result in a worse living situation than the ones they left.

 Wow!
 Notice how many paragraphs you could add to the story by simply adding historical context.

-And, notice that these details about the trials the three escapees faced add ‘drama’ to the story.
-Granted, this is a case of telling and not showing because we can’t zoom in on Peter, London, and Simon.
+Notice that these details about the trials the three escapees faced add ‘drama’ to the story.
+Granted, this is a telling and not showing case because we can’t zoom in on Peter, London, and Simon.
 However, there’s enough to make things a little interesting.

 Always consider adding context to even the smallest story.